ligolang/ligo/src/passes/1-parser/pascaligo/Doc/pascaligo.md

 ## Declarations

-There are several kinds of declarations: types, mutable variables, constants, functions, procedures, fields.
+There are several kinds of declarations: types, mutable variables, constants, functions, fields.
 Depending on the syntactic context, only some of those declarations will be allowed.
 Declarations may be separated by a semicolon.
 (Because each declaration starts with a keyword they can be parsed without separators.)

 ### Types

-Type declarations are found only at top-level, that is, outside any function or procedure.
+Type declarations are found only at top-level, that is, outside any function.
 They associate a type name to a type expression.
 The general syntax is

     type some_type_name is some_type_expression